godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 In game dev it is common to resolve this problem by iteratively closing to the desired location, adding/subtracting small numbers to the angles until the distance change achieved is less than some small error value.
-Sounds easy enough, but there are Godot problems we need to resolve there to achieve our goal.
+Sounds easy enough, but there are still Godot problems we need to resolve to achieve our goal.

 -  **How to find coordinates of the tip of the bone?**
 -  **How to find the vector from the bone base to the target?**